mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 the data structures and algorithms that would help me solve the problem.
 If you can't make progress ask for help!
 If you get a good interviewer he/she might realize you need help but in any case keep this step as a last resort when you're completely stuck.

-For external factors there's nothing you can do, just focus your energy on the next interview instead of thinking what you could've done better in a past one.
+For external factors there's nothing you can do, just focus your energy on the next interview instead of thinking what you could've done better.

-Finally my journey wasn't without failures, I failed multiple interviews with top companies, I was naive in the past and when I decided to interview I'd "put all of my eggs in one basket" (meaning interviewing only with one company at a time in years) and fail but now I realize that the interview process gave me invaluable information that helped me in my next attempts, if you fail it just means that you've failed that attempt, after all of your rounds reflect what you did good and bad and focus on improving that part for the next attempt.
+Finally my journey wasn't without failures, I failed multiple interviews with top companies, I was naive in the past and when I decided to interview I'd "put all of my eggs in one basket" (meaning interviewing only with one company at a time in years) and fail but now I realize that the interview process gave me invaluable information that helped me in my next attempts, if you fail, it just means that you've failed that attempt, after all of your rounds reflect what you did good and bad and focus on improving that part for the next attempt.

 <div class="columns is-mobile is-size-3">